ChristElise/christelise.github.io/_posts/2024-12-21-monitorsthree-walkthrough.md

 ![](/assets/img/posts/walthrough/hackthebox/2024-12-21-monitorsthree/internal-ports.png){: .center}

 We can download Chisel on the target and scan those ports to identify running services.
-- We can start a Python server in the directory containing Chisel.
+- We need to start a Python server in the directory containing Chisel.
 ```bash
 ┌──(pentester㉿kali)-[/opt]
 └─$ ls -l